770 S. Post Oak Lane,

 Again, servicemembers are assigned without charge a military appellate defense counsel, but may hire civilian counsel if they so choose.
 Our lawyers have extensive experience researching and preparing the written briefs submitted to the Courts, as well as orally arguing cases in Washington, D.C.

-We are experienced in representing servicemembers in administrative matters as well, including administrative and medical separation processing, promotion and non-selection for promotion issues, officer misconduct, discharge upgrades, security clearance matters, and fitness report/performance evaluation appeals.
-We also submit application packages for the correction of military records to the various service boards such as the Air Force Board for Correction of Military Records (AFBCMR), Army Board for Correction of Military Records (ABCMR), Board for Correction of Naval Records (BCNR), Coast Guard Board for Correction of Military Records (CGBCMR), and each service’s Discharge Review Board (DRB).
-We do not, however, handle matters pertaining to the Department of Veterans Affairs (VA).
+We are experienced in representing servicemembers in administrative matters as well, including administrative and medical separation processing, promotion and non-selection for promotion issues, officer misconduct, security clearance matters, and fitness report/performance evaluation appeals.
+We also submit application packages for the correction of military records to the various service boards such as the Air Force Board for Correction of Military Records (AFBCMR), Army Board for Correction of Military Records (ABCMR), Board for Correction of Naval Records (BCNR), Coast Guard Board for Correction of Military Records (CGBCMR), but we no longer handle administrative discharge upgrades.
+We also do not handle matters pertaining to the Department of Veterans Affairs (VA).

 Jack Zimmermann and Terri Zimmermann gained extensive experience as military counsel while on active and reserve duty, and they have been retained as civilian counsel in numerous courts-martial, appeals, and other military cases around the world.